olegmlnk/CalculatorForEveryMatrix/README.md

+Calculator for EveryMatrix

-A simple console calculator written in C#, designed to demonstrate Object-Oriented Programming principles, input validation, and proper exception handling.
+A simple console calculator written in C#, designed to demonstrate Object-Oriented Programming (OOP) principles, input validation, and proper exception handling.

-Features:
+Features

--Supports basic arithmetic operations: +, -, *, /
+Supports basic arithmetic operations: +, -, *, /

--Input validation with clear error messages
+Input validation with clear error messages

--Handles division by zero safely
+Handles division by zero safely

--Allows exiting anytime with the exit command
+Allows exiting anytime with the "exit" command

--Built with clean OOP structure using interfaces, services, and factory pattern
+Built with a clean OOP structure using interfaces, services, and the factory pattern

-How to run:
+How to Run:

-1) Clone repository git clone https://github.com/olegmlnk/CalculatorForEveryMatrix.git
+Clone the repository: git clone https://github.com/olegmlnk/CalculatorForEveryMatrix.git

-2) Navigate to the project folder: cd CalculatorForEveryMatrix
+Navigate to the project folder: cd CalculatorForEveryMatrix

-3) Run the app: dotnet run
+Run the application: dotnet run

-Example usage:
+Example Usage:

 Welcome to Calculator!

 Available operations: + - * / ^

 Enter 'exit' to quit the program.

 Enter the first number: 10

 Enter the second number: 5

 Enter the operation: /

 Result: 2